ChewChat/chew.chat/channels/help.md

 ## Description

 The main help channel of the network.
 Come here for NETWORK SPECIFIC HELP.
-It's very easy to get kickbanned if you don't ask for the right reasons.
+It's very easy to get kick-banned if you don't ask for the right reasons.
 Idling is allowed.

 ## Rules